-During the year ended December 31, 2018, the Company obtained insurance on buildings and all permanent fixtures totalling approximately \$13,500,000 (2017 - \$15,600,000).
+Effective March 27, 2020, the Company obtained insurance on buildings and all permanent fixtures totalling approximately \$11,700,000 (March 21, 2019 - \$13,500,000).

 Credit risk

 Credit risk is the risk of an unexpected financial loss to the Company if a third party fails to fulfill its performance obligations under the terms of a financial instrument.
 The Company's credit risk arises principally from the Company's cash and receivables.